longkunxuluke/longkunxuluke.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## About Me *(Updated: 21-Dec-2025)*
+## About Me *(Updated: 19-April-2026)*

 My name is Longkun Xu, people also call me Luke.

-Currently I am an AI algorithm engineer at [Ecoflow](https://www.ecoflow.com/cn), working on self-evolving agents for code generation of time series algorithms for solar energy forecasting and load forecasting tasks.
+Currently I am an AI algorithm engineer at [Ecoflow](https://www.ecoflow.com/cn), working on self-evolving agents for code generation and deep research of time series algorithms for tasks in solar energy forecasting and load forecasting.

 Previously I worked for [Samsung Research China - Beijing](https://research.samsung.com/src-b) (SRC-B, with [Dr. Qiang Wang](https://scholar.google.com/citations?user=rhuzgdgAAAAJ&hl=zh-CN) on data-efficient AI4S methods including machine learning potentials and molecular generation for applications in battery/semiconductor/OLED domains) and [Dongyangguang New Energy Research Institute](https://www.hec.cn/) (HEC, working on a wide range of topics including processing battery & capacitor images with computer vision techniques, smart manufacturing and optimization with PID controller & Bayesian optimization, high-throughput molecular screening and generation, and multi-scale multi-physics simulation).